Course Status: Not Currently Scheduled

 Dr. Paula Shrewsbury, University of Maryland

 Dr. Shrewsbury is a Professor and Extension Specialist in Ornamental and Turf IPM at the University of Maryland.
 Her educational background includes a B.S. in Plant Science from the University of Rhode Island, a M.S. in Entomology from the University of California, Riverside, and a Ph.D. in Entomology from the University of Maryland.
-She has worked with the green industries for over 25 years.
+She has worked with the green industries for more than 25 years.
 Paula conducts applied research and extension education programs on IPM.
 The overall focus of her program is to create sustainable landscapes, nurseries, and turf systems with an emphasis on biological control, conservation of beneficial arthropods, and management of invasive species.
 Paula is a long time contributor to the University of Maryland Extension IPM Alert weekly newsletter.

 “Very thorough explanation of the types of insects you will encounter and how to recognize them.”